 9. Snow Plows

 Snow Plows are a type of Truck used in the snow.
-It has only one purpose: to blow away the snow accumulated on the roadways to allow cars to pass freely.
+They have only one purpose: to blow away the snow accumulated on the roadways so that cars can pass freely.

 It’s used to clear snow and ice off outdoor surfaces used for transportation.